I'll Think of a Reason Later

-"I'll Think of a Reason Later" is a song written by Tony Martin and Tim Nichols, and recorded by American country music artist Lee Ann Womack.
-It was released in December 1998 as the second single from her CD Some Things I Know.
-The song peaked at #2 on the Billboard Hot Country Singles & Tracks.
+"I'll Think of a Reason Later" is a song by American country music artist Lee Ann Womack, released on January 4, 1999, as the second single from her sophomore studio album Some Things I Know (1998).
+The song was written by Tony Martin and Tim Nichols, while Mark Wright produced the song.
+It hit number two on the US Hot Country Songs chart behind Kenny Chesney's "How Forever Feels" while topping the Canada RPM Country Tracks and the Radio & Records country airplay charts.
+The song did particularly well despite lacking a music video.

 Content

 The song is an up-tempo in the key of E-flat major, beginning with pedal steel guitar and electric guitar.
 The narrator, in the first verse, has just found out that her ex-boyfriend is about to be married to another woman.
 Upon discovering the wedding announcement in a paper, she expresses her dissatisfaction with the ex-boyfriend's lover.

 The narrator then elaborates on her frustration in the second verse, defacing the woman's picture with a marker and saying that although she "couldn't be happier on [her] own", she is still jealous.